Thomas Bridson Cribb 1863-1864

 Was a master at IGS from 1943-64 and TSS from 1965-88.
 His nickname, ‘Wallaby’, derived from his selection in the Australian team for the rugby tour of New Zealand in 1949.
 His involvement with sport included coaching the 1st XI and 1st XV at both schools and he was for many years chairman of the GPS Sportsmasters’ Committee.
 A memorial to Alan Ware was established in Wallaby Ware Park, which was dedicated as part of Grammar Park Estate.

-Was Ipswich Grammar’s second Old Boy Headmaster.
-His teaching career began at The Scots School, Bathurst, in 1952.
-This was followed by 16 years at Newington College, where he became Deputy Headmaster prior to returning to his alma mater in 1969.
+Alan Ladley was Ipswich Grammar School’s second Old Boy Headmaster.
+Ladley’s teaching career began at The Scots School, Bathurst, in 1952.
+Ladley then spent the next 16 years at Newington College, where he became Deputy Headmaster before returning to his alma mater in 1969.
 He held the position until his sudden death at the end of 1989.
+The Main Administration building at Ipswich Grammar School is named in his honour. #yourplaceinhistory #igs

 John Vernon Kestell Cornish 1946-1949